Enalean/tuleap-documentation-en/languages/en/administration-guide/services/monitoring-with-prometheus.rst

 Configuration of Tuleap
 -----------------------

+First step is to install a Redis server and to configure Tuleap to use it, checkout :ref:`backend workers guide<admin_howto_backend_worker>`.

 After having installed and activated ``tuleap-plugin-prometheus-metrics`` rpm, you need to setup a password to access the data (by default data are private and there is no ways to make them accessible anonymously).
 To do so, you need to write a 16 chars password (minimum) in ``/etc/tuleap/plugins/prometheus_metrics/etc/metrics_secret.key``.
 Keep this file safe by making it readable only by ``codendiadm`` user (``chown codendiadm:codendiadm`` && ``chmod 0400``).

+You also have to give it to the platform, this name will used as a label in Prometheus so you can be able to filter the result per platform if you are running multiple Tuleap instances.
+The name can be something like *staging*, *production* or just the FQDN of the instance: ``tuleap config-set prometheus_platform <name>``.

 Then your instance will output metrics under the ``/metrics`` end-point.
 For instance if your tuleap is setup under https://tuleap.example.com, you will metrics them at https://tuleap.example.com/metrics.
 You will get a basic auth challenge